Adopt a Rescued Farm Animal vs. Buy: How to Decide

 Chickens

 The most common adoption case.
 Excess hens from backyard keepers leaving the hobby, ex-battery hens from commercial-egg operations, and roosters from straight-run orders.
-Adoption is well-supported by regional networks (Animal Place, Farm Sanctuary, and small-flock rescues).
+Adoption is well-supported by regional small-flock rescues with vetted-volunteer administration.
 Biosecurity is the strongest argument for buying — start with hatchery chicks if you cannot quarantine, or adopt from a rescue with active veterinary oversight.

 Pigs

 Adoption is almost always the right answer for pigs.
 The mini-pig pipeline produces the surrenders that fill every pig sanctuary in the country.
 Buying a piglet from a breeder, however ethical the breeder operates, sustains the industry that produces the next round of surrenders.
-Reputable pig sanctuaries (Pig Placement Network, Farm Sanctuary, Best Friends, regional rescues) have available adult pigs who are past the most demanding juvenile stage and whose adult size and temperament you can see.
+Reputable pig sanctuaries — our sister sanctuaries (Pebble Ranch Rescue, Saving Lives & Healing Hearts, Snouts of Sedona), Pig Placement Network, and regional pig rescues with vetted-volunteer administration — have available adult pigs who are past the most demanding juvenile stage and whose adult size and temperament you can see.
 See Mini Pigs Don’t Stay Mini.

 Goats

 Adoption-versus-buying for goats is more mixed.
 Goats are obligate herd animals (a single goat is a welfare violation, full stop).
 Sourcing two compatible goats at once from a reputable breeder is sometimes the cleanest path.
-Goat rescues do exist — Puget Sound Goat Rescue, Piedmont Farm Animal Refuge, Farm Sanctuary — but availability is uneven and intake is often pregnant does or pairs with bonded relationships you must preserve.
+Goat rescues do exist — Puget Sound Goat Rescue, Piedmont Farm Animal Refuge, and other regional small-ruminant rescues with vetted-volunteer administration — but availability is uneven and intake is often pregnant does or pairs with bonded relationships you must preserve.
 If you are starting from zero with no goat experience, a quality breeder who will teach you may be a better first step.

 Ducks